doged-io/doged/doc/build-osx.md

 Running
 -------

-Dogecash is now available at `./src/dogecoind`
+dogd is now available at `./src/dogecoind`

 Before running, it's recommended that you create an RPC configuration file: